alexk111/ngImgCrop/README.md

 Assignable angular expression to data-bind to.
 NgImgCrop puts a data uri of a cropped image into it.

+### result-blob

+Assignable angular expression to data-bind to.
+NgImgCrop puts a blob of a cropped image into it.

 ### change-on-fly

 *Optional*.
 By default, to reduce CPU usage, when a user drags/resizes the crop area, the result image is only updated after the user stops dragging/resizing.
 Set true to always update the result image as the user drags/resizes the crop area.